xonsh/xontrib-template/xontrib-{{cookiecutter.project_slug}}/README.md

 ## xontrib promotion (READ and REMOVE THIS SECTION)

-After you create the xontrib repository you can do some helpful tasks to spread the words about xontrib.
+After you create the xontrib repository you can do some helpful tasks to spread the word about your xontrib.

 **Repository name**.
 It's a good practice to add `xontrib-` prefix before the name of your repository.
 It helps Github search find it.